Tatjana Đorđević: Career

-Surrounded with music throughout her childhood, Tatjana Djordjevic began singing very young.
+Surrounded with music throughout her childhood, Tatjana Djordjevic began singing while very young.
 At age 13, she won a competition called "Kids Are Singing Hits" singing "My Heart Will Go On" by Celine Dion.

-In 2000, Tatjana won second prize in the competition "First Voice of Yugoslavia" with song "Zajdi zajdi".
+In 2000, Tatjana won second prize in the competition "First Voice of Yugoslavia" with the song "Zajdi zajdi".
 With the same song she was second in 2001 at "First Voice of Serbia".
 In 2002, she participated in the popular kids' musical show "Bajone Express".
 She won the award Hit of the Week and soon Hit of October.
 She also won Hit of the Year against the other winners of monthly hits.

 In 2003, Tatjana formed her first band "Zabranjena zona" and competed at Rock Invasion of Belgrade's High Schools.
 Tatjana won first prize and best vocal performance, and the band came second.
 In the finals they played Tracy's Flaw by Skunk Anansie.

 In 2003 and 2004, she entered "Idol" and made her way into the finals.
 After the show, she went on tour with the other finalists.